thatAKGuy/EBO/README.md

 # Environment setup

 To fully utilise some aspects of this project, such as end-to-end testing and auto parsing, a few pieces of third-party software are needed.
+The project will run on port `32879` so ensure that this port is available on your system.

 ## Node.js